-Chargeability and coincident magnetic anomalies resulting from the geophysical survey, found in Figure 8 in context with quartz-sericite-pyrite alteration 1.5km wide by 2.5km long northeast of the lithocap, are consistent with the reinterpretation and are typical of porphyry systems elsewhere.
-The researchers used clay mineral and pyrite analysis, whole rock trace element ratios plus alteration mineral trace element ratios and alteration mineral fertility assessments, which provide key markers for vectoring towards the centre of hydrothermal upflow from the porphyry and are consistent with the conclusion that Pemberton Hills is a large and highly attractive target for exploration.
+Figure 8 shows the chargeability and coincident magnetic anomalies resulting from the geophysical survey.
+In context with quartz-sericite-pyrite alteration 1.5km wide by 2.5km long northeast of the lithocap, the anomalies are consistent with the reinterpretation and are typical of porphyry systems elsewhere.
+The researchers used clay mineral and pyrite analysis, whole rock trace element ratios plus alteration mineral trace element ratios and alteration mineral fertility assessments as key markers for vectoring towards the centre of hydrothermal upflow from the porphyry.
+These are consistent with the conclusion that Pemberton Hills is a large and highly attractive target for exploration.